I am not a financial adviser, this post is just a few basic and simple money-saving tips for young people, using my own experience and common sense!

 The account cuts you off when you go over the limit, and I like the flexibility of knowing I’m never eating into my essential bank account when I’m out and about.

 2. Don’t use Apple Pay

-Getting Apple Pay or similar alternatives is scarily easy- and it makes frivolous spending easier too.
+Getting Apple Pay or similar alternatives is scarily easy.
+It makes frivolous spending easier too.
 The easier it is to spend money, the more money you’ll spend!

-If you know you won’t be able to control your spending as easily as a regular bank card or bank account, get rid of Apple Pay.
+If you know you won’t be able to control your spending, get rid of Apple Pay.

 3. Choose discounts

-One of the best simple money-saving tips is to choose discounts whenever you can- whether you’re a University student or not.
+One of the best, simple money-saving tips is to always choose discounts whenever you can- and you can do this whether you’re a University student or not.

 4. Choose something to limit